chat-sdk/chat-sdk-ios/README.md

   ```

 ## Firebase Setup
-For full documentation of Firebase configuration checkout the complete guide and walkthrough video [here](https://github.com/chat-sdk/chat-sdk-ios/wiki/Chat-SDK-iOS:-Firebase-Configuration).

 The ChatSDK relies on a number of different backends for its functionality.

 **Firebase.** Firebase is a real-time data and storage service provided by Google.
 Firebase is free up to around 20k daily active users.

-1. Go to the [Firebase website](https://console.firebase.google.com/) and create an account
+**Backendless:** Backendless is a mobile app development platform with server functionality.
+Backendless provide free targeted push notifications.

+1. Create a Firebase account
+  1. Create a Firebase account [here](https://console.firebase.google.com/)
-2. Create a new project on the dashboard
+  2. Create a new project
-3. Click on your project and click through to database (left hand menu)

-#### Adding Firebase details to your project Info.plist
+2. Adding Firebase details to your project Info.plist
   1. Open your new project and click database in the left menu
-2. Copy the URL at the top of your browser e.g. https://appname.firebaseio.com/
+  2. Copy the URL at the top of your browser e.g. `https://appname.firebaseio.com/`
-3. Modify the URL into the following format: gs://appname.appspot.com
+  3. Modify the URL into the following format: `gs://appname.appspot.com`
   4. Copy the modified URL into your plist field: **chat_sdk** -> **firebase** -> **storage_path**
   5. Enter a custom root_path.

   >**Note:**
-  >The root path is the initial path which your ChatSDK data will be stored on Firebase.
-It allows you to use a single Firebase database for multiple versions of your project.
-For example you could create a ```/live``` path and a ```/testing``` path.
-This allows you to test new features without fear of corrupting your current data model.
+  >It is worth opening your downloaded ```GoogleService-Info.plist``` and checking there is an ```API_KEY``` field included.
+Sometimes Firebase's automatic download doesn’t include this in the plist.
+To rectify, just re-download the plist from the project settings menu.

-#### Configuring your Firebase iOS App
+3. Configure your Firebase iOS App
   1. In your Firebase project, click the cog at the top of the page
   2. Select Project settings
   3. Click to add an iOS App
   4. Enter your BundleID
   5. Click through the remaining steps (all this code has already been added)
-6. Copy the GoogleService-Info.plist into your main project folder (replace the previous one copied from ChatSDK)
+  6. Copy the **GoogleService-Info.plist** into your main project folder (replace the previous one copied from ChatSDK)

 >**Note:**
-  >It is worth opening your downloaded ```GoogleService-Info.plist``` and checking there is an ```API_KEY``` field included.
-Sometimes Firebase's automatic download doesn’t include this in the plist.
-To rectify, just re-download the plist from the project settings menu.
+>The root path is the initial path which your ChatSDK data will be stored on Firebase.
+It allows you to use a single Firebase database for multiple versions of your project.
+For example you could create a ```/live``` path and a ```/testing``` path.
+This allows you to test new features without fear of corrupting your current data model.

 #### Security Rules